What do we believe and teach

 the one by Warner Sallman, for instance -- in Nazarene buildings.
 Lots of Nazarene churches

-have adopted from Coral Ridge Presbyterian Church the use of Salmon's Christ knocking at a
+adopted from Coral Ridge Presbyterian Church the use of Salmon's painting of Christ knocking

 What you will not find in the Church of the Nazarene is the adoration of those images.
 For